tomaszborawski/SolitareSolver/README.md

-Sample Solitare Solver with demonstation of immutble objects records and arrays
+Sample Solitare Solver with the demonstration of immutable objects: records and arrays